Windows 7: New and changed

 Among Windows 7's new features are advances in touch and handwriting recognition, support for virtual hard disks, improved performance on multi-core processors, improved boot performance, DirectAccess, and kernel improvements.
 Windows 7 adds support for systems using multiple heterogeneous graphics cards from different vendors (Heterogeneous Multi-adapter), a new version of Windows Media Center, a Gadget for Windows Media Center, improved media features, XPS Essentials Pack, and Windows PowerShell being included, and a redesigned Calculator with multiline capabilities including Programmer and Statistics modes along with unit conversion for length, weight, temperature, and several others.
 Many new items have been added to the Control Panel, including ClearType Text Tuner, Display Color Calibration Wizard, Gadgets, Recovery, Troubleshooting, Workspaces Center, Location and Other Sensors, Credential Manager, Biometric Devices, System Icons, and Display.
 Windows Security Center has been renamed to Action Center (Windows Health Center and Windows Solution Center in earlier builds), which encompasses both security and maintenance of the computer.
 ReadyBoost on 32-bit editions now supports up to 256 gigabytes of extra allocation.
 Windows 7 also supports images in RAW image format through the addition of Windows Imaging Component-enabled image decoders, which enables raw image thumbnails, previewing and metadata display in Windows Explorer, plus full-size viewing and slideshows in Windows Photo Viewer and Windows Media Center.
 Windows 7 also has a native TFTP client with the ability to transfer files to or from a TFTP server.

 The taskbar has seen the biggest visual changes, where the old Quick Launch toolbar has been replaced with the ability to pin applications to the taskbar.
 Buttons for pinned applications are integrated with the task buttons.
-These buttons also enable Jump Lists to allow easy access to common tasks, and files frequently used with specific applications.
+These buttons also enable Jump Lists to allow quick access to common tasks, and files frequently used with specific applications.
 The revamped taskbar also allows the reordering of taskbar buttons.
 To the far right of the system clock is a small rectangular button that serves as the Show desktop icon.
 By default, hovering over this button makes all visible windows transparent for a quick look at the desktop.
 In touch-enabled displays such as touch screens, tablet PCs, etc., this button is slightly (8 pixels) wider in order to accommodate being pressed by a finger.
 Clicking this button minimizes all windows, and clicking it a second time restores them.

 Window management in Windows 7 has several new features: Aero Snap maximizes a window when it is dragged to the top, left, or right of the screen.
 Dragging windows to the left or right edges of the screen allows users to snap software windows to either side of the screen, such that the windows take up half the screen.
 When a user moves windows that were snapped or maximized using Snap, the system restores their previous state.
 Snap functions can also be triggered with keyboard shortcuts.
 Aero Shake hides all inactive windows when the active window's title bar is dragged back and forth rapidly.